CympleTech/TDN/README.md

 - Trust can be passed on and accumulated

 ## 4-type Applications
-TDN can build 4-type for applications.
+TDN can build 4-type network for applications.
 Use `feature` to control.
 (Tip: one group, is one chain, is one application)

 - **single**.
 Support only one group, and no layers.
 Like `Bitcoin`.